asynts/writer/Notes/0008_too-inefficent-for-large-files.md

     We only draw the things that are actually visible on the screen.

     That was extremely easy to implement and drastically improved the performance.

+-   I improved on the culling by computing the absolute positions of nodes lazily.

+    That was extremely easy to implement and drastically improved the performance again.
+    This is likely the last simple optimization that is possible.